-- $\bf 6. \ SIGNING \ ON \ \ Signing \ on for all races will take place at the location specified in Final Instructions.$ - 7.
-DRIVER CHANGES Any application for change of driver or vehicle must be made in writing to the Secretary of the Meeting, in accordance with MSA D 25.1.12.

-8. SCRUTINEERING - All vehicles must comply with Series/Championship Technical Regulations and the appropriate MSA and Supplementary Regulations.
+- 6. SIGNING ON Signing on for all races will take place at the location specified in Final Instructions. - 7.
+DRIVER CHANGES Any application for change of driver or vehicle must be made in writing to the Secretary of the Meeting, in accordance with MOTORSPORT UK section D 25.1.12. - 8.
+SCRUTINEERING All vehicles must comply with Series/Championship Technical Regulations and the appropriate MOTORSPORT UK and Supplementary Regulations.